 Advanced Health Assessment and Clinical Reasoning in Primary Health Care: A Review for Nurse Practitioners

-This course for Nurse Practitioners and/or nurse practitioner students offers a focused review of advanced health assessment.
+This online course for Nurse Practitioners and/or nurse practitioner students is a review of advanced health assessment in primary health care.
 Emphasis will be placed on the clinical reasoning and decision-making skills required to accurately assess and diagnose clients typically seen in a primary health care setting across the lifespan.
 Participants will enhance their physical assessment skills; as well as improve their understanding and expertise in the collection of data and diagnostic formulation.
-Aspects of clinical reasoning will be investigated and critically reviewed in application to pediatric and adult case studies.
 Clinical, theoretical and scientific knowledge will be synthesized through the identification and management of existing and potential client states of health and illness across the lifespan.

-Nurse Practitioners and nurse practitioner students who have identified a need to strengthen their advanced clinical reasoning and decision-making skills, especially in the area of health assessment and diagnosis of clients across the lifespan and along the health/illness continuum.
+Nurse Practitioners and nurse practitioner students who have identified a need to strengthen their clinical reasoning and decision-making skills, especially in the area of health assessment and diagnosis of clients across the lifespan.

-The course objectives are based on the Canadian Nurse Practitioner Core Competency Framework (Canadian Nurses Association, 2010).
+The course objectives are based on the Entry Level Competencies for Nurse Practitioners (CNO, 2018).

 Upon completion of the course, the learner will be able to:

 - Perform initial observational assessment of the client’s condition.

 - Ask pertinent questions to establish the context for client encounter and chief presenting issue.

 - Perform a relevant physical examination based on assessment findings and specific client characteristics.